-The Deputy Headteacher is responsible for the quality of education and Teaching and Learning across the school in both Connector and Developer phases, in liaison with the Headteacher and Phase Leaders.
-The deputy Headteacher has the overview and responsibility to ensure all subject leads are supported in the design, implementation and review of their curriculum areas.
+The Deputy Headteacher is responsible for the quality of education and Teaching and Learning across the school in both Connector and Developer phases, in liaison with the Headteacher, Assistant Headteacher and Phase Leaders.
+The Deputy Headteacher has the overview and has the responsibility alongside the Assistant Headteacher and Phase Leaders to ensure all subject leads are supported in the design, implementation and review of their curriculum areas.